knpuniversity/blog/behat-symfony.md

 > The recipe for this package comes from the "contrib" repository, which is open to
 > community contributions.

-Hit "yes" to continue installation.
+Hit "yes" to continue the installation.
 This recipe has everything you need to run Behat:

 ```
 |config/